-Trump Often Picks Fights With Governors, But Americans Like Them More
+Coronavirus Latest: Trump's Fight With Governors Is One He Can't Win

 Here are highlights from the news from the weekend, including the White House coronavirus task force's briefings and the Sunday shows:

-- Greatest hits: During this weekend's briefings, it was a series of greatest hits from Trump.
-He complained about a broken system, touted the federal government's response ("We didn't miss a trick"), and complained again about taking the coronavirus test itself — and unnamed sources in the White House who continue to talk to reporters questioning his fitness behind his back.
+- Greatest hits: This weekend's briefings were a series of greatest hits from Trump.
+He complained about a broken system, touted the federal government's response ("We didn't miss a trick") and complained again about taking the coronavirus test itself — and unnamed sources in the White House who continue to talk to reporters questioning his fitness behind his back.
 The fact is: These were less news briefings and more self-promotion and public relations.

 - Past the apex?
 Cuomo said in a Sunday press conference, referring to hospitalizations, that "all indications, at this point, are that we are on a descent."
 But he warned not to get "cocky" or "arrogant."
 "Whether or not the descent continues," he said, "depends on what we do."

-- New York's testing: Cuomo said Sunday that New York state next week will begin the most aggressive antibody testing of anywhere in the country to see what percentage of New Yorkers actually have had the virus.
+- New York's testing: Cuomo said Sunday that New York State next week will begin the most aggressive antibody testing of anywhere in the country to see what percentage of New Yorkers actually have had the virus.
 Any decision to "un-pause" the restrictions, he said, will have to be based on that data.
 "I get the political pressure people are under," Cuomo said, "but we have to be smart."

 - "Absolutely false": Maryland Gov. Larry Hogan, a Republican who's chair of the National Governors Association, called out Trump for saying states have testing capacity that is "fully sufficient to begin reopening the country totally."